dawser123/ip-tracker/README.md

 - [React Leaflet](https://react-leaflet.js.org/) - React Map Integration
 - [IP Geolocation API](https://ipgeolocation.io/) -  API to get IP-adress or domain
  ### What I learned
- In this project, I learned the process of searching for any IP address or domain.
+ In this project, I learned the process of searching for any IP address.
 The application is built using React, Axios for API data fetching, and Tailwind CSS for styling.